Skip to main content

 Supported commands

-The command line interface supports several commands, some of them requiring parameters to return valid results.
+The command line interface supports various commands, some of them requiring parameters to return valid results.

-All examples in this section are given using the Product Console from the BEST installation folder.
+All examples in this section are given using the Product Console from the installation folder of BEST.

 GetUpdateStatus product|antivirus